-"Person with a disability" means a natural person who has a physical or sensory disability, infirmity, malformation, or disfigurement which is caused by bodily injury, birth defect, or illness including epilepsy, and which shall include, but not be limited to, any degree of paralysis, amputation, lack of physical coordination, blindness or visual [impediment] impairment, deafness or deaf-blindness or hearing [impediment] impairment, or physical reliance on a service [or guide] animal, wheelchair, or other remedial appliance or device, or from any mental, psychological, or developmental disability resulting from anatomical, psychological, physiological, or neurological conditions which prevents the normal exercise of any bodily or mental functions or is demonstrable, medically or psychologically, by accepted clinical or laboratory diagnostic techniques.

-"Senior citizen" means a natural person 60 years of age or older. (cf: P.L.2001, c.339, s.1)

-214. N.J.S.59:6-5 is amended to read as follows:
+"Person with a disability" means a natural person who has a physical '[or sensory]' disability, infirmity, malformation, or disfigurement which is caused by bodily injury, birth defect, or illness including epilepsy, and which shall include, but not be limited to, any degree of paralysis, amputation, lack of physical coordination, blindness or visual [impediment] impairment, deafness or deaf-blindness or hearing [impediment] impairment, [muteness] inability to speak or speech [impediment] impairment, or physical reliance on a service [or guide] animal, wheelchair, or other remedial appliance or device, or from any mental, psychological, or developmental disability resulting anatomical, psychological, physiological, or neurological conditions which prevents the normal exercise of any bodily or mental functions or is demonstrable, medically or psychologically, by accepted clinical or laboratory diagnostic techniques.
+"Senior citizen" means a natural person 60 years of age or older. (cf: P.L.2001, c.339, s.1) 1[214.]
+218. N.J.S.59:6-5 is amended to read as follows: 59:6-5. a.
+Neither a public entity nor a public employee is liable for injury resulting from diagnosing or failing to diagnose that a